purusachdeva/html_css_js_mini-projects/Flipping Credit Card/README.md

 ## Additional Notes

-* The CSS code utilizes the `transform-style: preserve-3d;` property to enable 3D transforms for the card flip animation.
+* The CSS code utilizes the `transform-style: preserve-3d;`  & `transform: rotateY()` property to enable 3D transforms for the card flip animation.
 This property may not be supported by all browsers.

 I hope you find this project useful!